Spring Garden Revival

 Professional Safety Standards, Equipment Requirements & Utility Coordination (Dig Safe 811) for Brush Removal

 Professional brush removal in Wayland requires adherence to strict safety and certification standards.
-Complex removals should be performed by an ISA Certified Arborist, with operators trained in invasive identification and ANSI Z133.1 safety protocols.
+Complex removals should be performed by an ISA Certified Arborist, with operators trained in invasive species identification and ANSI Z133.1 safety protocols.
 Required PPE includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
-Equipment must be inspected daily, and first aid certification is recommended.
-Before excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance, maintaining a 10-foot minimum distance from overhead power lines.
+All equipment must be inspected daily, and first aid certification is recommended.
+Before any excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance; maintain a 10 feet minimum distance from overhead power lines.
 Liability insurance (1M minimum, 2M aggregate), workers compensation, and bonding are required for commercial operators.
-Proof of Dig Safe compliance is mandatory for all projects.
+Proof of Dig Safe compliance is mandatory for municipal contracts.

 Seasonal Timing, Wildlife Protection & Weather Coordination for Wayland's Climate Zone 6a

-Wayland’s USDA Zone 6a climate and glacial till/clay soils influence optimal brush removal timing.
+Wayland’s climate (USDA Zone 6a) and glacial till/clay soils influence optimal brush removal timing.
 Best practices include:

 • Winter (Dec–March): frozen ground minimizes soil compaction and wildlife disturbance